daffainfo/ctf-writeup/CyberSecurityRumble Quals/A Good Vue/README.md

 > Check out my cool artworks over there: goodvue.rumble.host If you want an Admin to check out your cool stuff: goodvue-bot.rumble.host

 ## About the Challenge
-We have been given a website to test and this website using VueJS.
+We were given a website to test and this website using VueJS.
 Here is the preview of the website

 ![preview](images/preview.png)